apichat-badan/amazon-reviews-analysis/README.md

-# Amazon Reviews Analysis System
+# Real-Time Product Review Analysis and Alert System Using NLP and Stream Processing

-A comprehensive system for analyzing Amazon product reviews with real-time alerting capabilities.
+A comprehensive real-time system for analyzing Amazon product reviews using Natural Language Processing (NLP) and stream processing techniques with intelligent alerting capabilities.

 ## Overview

 This project provides tools for:
-- Ingesting and processing Amazon product reviews
+- Real-time ingestion and processing of Amazon product reviews
-- Sentiment analysis of reviews
+- Advanced sentiment analysis using NLP techniques
-- Real-time alerting for negative review patterns
+- Intelligent alerting system for negative review pattern detection
-- Dashboard visualization of review data
+- Real-time dashboard visualization of review data
+- Stream processing for continuous data analysis
-- Database management and data backfilling
+- Database management and data backfilling capabilities

 ## Data Source